It’s about more than bread

 – Diana Henry, the Telegraph.

-The Sourdough School Diploma is a 12-month interactive learning programme teaching you about the nutrition and digestibility of bread.
-The syllabus, which is delivered to you each month, is made up of lectures, guided learning, tutorials, tasks and live videos.
+The Sourdough School Diploma is a 12-month interactive learning programme run by Vanessa Kimbell and her team at the Sourdough School, sharing her research on and unique approach to the nutrition and digestibility of bread and nourishing the gut microbiome.
+The syllabus, which is delivered to you each month, is a living syllabus made up of lectures, guided learning, tutorials, tasks and live videos.
 It is taught by some of the world’s leading experts and includes recipes, studies, supporting materials and a Sourdough Clinic.

-All of the diploma syllabus, including recorded webinars, lectures and recipes, will be delivered via an exclusive Diploma-level membership to the Sourdough Club, and all the practical how-to-bake tutorials and techniques are delivered and supported through the existing course material on the Club.
+The entire diploma syllabus, including recorded webinars, lectures and recipes, will be delivered via an exclusive diploma-level membership to the Sourdough Club, and all the practical how-to-bake tutorials and techniques are delivered and supported through the existing course material on the Club.

 What is the Nutrition & Digestibility of Bread Diploma?

-- You will understand the mechanisms of sourdough and why it is both more digestible and more nutritious
+- You will gain an understanding of the mechanisms of sourdough and why it is both more digestible and more nutritious than other kinds of bread.

-- Simple sourdough bakes are part of the syllabus, including sourdough pasta, basic sourdough cakes, focaccia, baguettes and open-crumb boules
+- The syllabus included simple sourdough recipes including sourdough pasta, basic sourdough cakes, focaccia, baguettes and open-crumb boules.

-- Heath topics such as Irritable Bowel Syndrome (IBS), Non-Coeliac Gluten Sensitivity (NCGS) and certain allergies are covered, and you will also learn extensively about the gut microbiome and how to bake to nourish both physical and mental health
+- The syllabus covers topics such as Irritable Bowel Syndrome (IBS), Non-Coeliac Gluten Sensitivity (NCGS) and certain allergies, and you will also learn extensively about the gut microbiome and how to bake to nourish both physical and mental health.

 - December – Sourdough brioche.
 The art of giving.
 How you can use sourdough to support the body’s core systems.

 - January – Heritage grains.
-A deeper look into the mechanisms of how fermentation makes bread more nutritious, including increasing vitamins and minerals in grain.
+A deeper look at the mechanisms of how fermentation makes bread more nutritious, including increasing vitamins and minerals in grain.

 - February – Gut microbiome.
 Muesli boules.
 Inflammation, prebiotics and probiotics.
 How to eat sourdough to optimise your health.